 PROGRAM ADMISSION Overview

-Students are admitted to the rehabilitation psychology undergraduate program twice a year, for the fall and spring semesters.
-Students usually apply for admission to the rehabilitation psychology program during their sophomore year.
-Selection to the program will be made at the end of the fall and spring semesters, after the previous semester grades are reported.
+Students are admitted to the Rehabilitation Psychology undergraduate program twice a year, for the fall and spring semesters.
+Students usually apply for admission to the Rehabilitation Psychology program during their sophomore year.
+Selection to the program is made prior to enrollment for the following semester.

 Entering the School of Education